Comprehensive Guides on Machine Learning

 Welcome to our comprehensive machine learning series 👋!
 The goal of this series is to give you a deeper and intuitive understanding of important concepts in machine learning.
 Our guides are filled with simple but insightful examples, which is a style of teaching we strongly believe in.

 We aim to publish a new guide per week, and we also routinely improve our existing guides with more examples and sections.
-Feel free to register an account to be notified when we do!

 Machine learning models

 Machine learning (ML) models are algorithms that learn from data to achieve tasks such as predictions, classification and pattern recognition.
 Although ML models can easily be implemented using libraries such as scikit-learn, we recommend that you take the time to understand the underlying mathematics so that you understand each model's strengths and weaknesses.